fairy-stockfish/chess-variant-standards/README.md

 ## Position description
 ### FEN
 The [Forsyth-Edwards Notation]() for standard chess is specified in the [PGN standard](https://ia802908.us.archive.org/26/items/pgn-standard-1994-03-12/PGN_standard_1994-03-12.txt).
 For chess variants FEN can be naturally extended by allowing arbitrary piece characters and board sizes.
-For specific rule modifications some extensions and modifications are required, such as for chess counting, S-Chess gating, counting rules, and the like.
+For specific rule modifications some extensions and modifications are required, such as for check counting, S-Chess gating, counting rules, and the like.

 See the [FEN subpage](/fen.md) for details.
 ### SFEN